 The fit is very weird.
 You might even find one side will screw on perfectly and the other won’t at all.
 The only way to resolve this issue if it happens to you is by sending it to the guitar shop for proper fitting.
 Not all of the parts are metal either, as you may have wrongly assumed by looking at the pictures advertised.

-These pegs suit a classic acoustic guitar.
-You get 6 pegs, which is a full set, with every order.
+These ones suit a classic acoustic guitar.
+You get 6, which is a full set, with every order.